clenk/stix2.0/README.md

-# STIX 2.0 Schema Development
+# STIX 2.0 MTI JSON Schema Development

 **NOTE: If you are looking for the latest official release of STIX, please see http://stixproject.github.io/ for the STIX 1.2 XML schemas.
 The schemas in this repository are DRAFT JSON schemas for STIX 2.0, are NOT OFFICIAL, and should not be used in production.**